hubukala/archives-marketplace/README.md

 # Archives marketplace platform

 This project is a marketplace for archival fashion clothing.
 Users are able to view, sell and buy garments from specific fashion period and selected designers (or brands).
-Project is made with React.js and Firebase for BaaS.
+Project is made with React.js and Firebase for BaaS, Cloud Firestore is used as NoSQL database.
 Marketplace is still under development.
 Additional libraries used in this project:

 * styled components